There are now 2 possible online modes for units:

 - Level 1 elective

-- Students are able to (1) recall and articulate the diversity of ways that living organisms live and how functional adaptations allow organisms to exploit a wide range of environmental conditions; (2) understand how knowledge of biological processes can be used to make management decisions in natural or altered ecosystems; (3) describe how structural, physiological and behavioural adaptations allow organisms to exploit a wide range of environmental conditions; (4) demonstrate the principles of experimental design and analysis through application to practical exercises and assignments; (5) demonstrate critical thinking through practical assessments; and (6) work cooperatively in practical classes and in the field, handling biological materials and equipment in a proficient and safe manner.
+Students are able to (1) recall and articulate the diversity of ways that living organisms live and how functional adaptations allow organisms to exploit a wide range of environmental conditions; (2) understand how knowledge of biological processes can be used to make management decisions in natural or altered ecosystems; (3) describe how structural, physiological and behavioural adaptations allow organisms to exploit a wide range of environmental conditions; (4) demonstrate the principles of experimental design and analysis through application to practical exercises and assignments; (5) demonstrate critical thinking through practical assessments; and (6) work cooperatively in practical classes, handling biological materials and equipment in a proficient and safe manner.

-- Typically this unit is assessed in the following ways: (1) individual continuous assessment of lecture content and practical work; (2) a group journal project involving data analysis and written assignments; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) individual continuous assessment of lecture content and practical work and (2) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)